iluwatar/java-design-patterns/effectivity/README.md

 Real-world example

 > An individual is employed at different companies over different periods of time during their
 > life.
-It is useful to know if their employment at a certain position is effective during
+It is useful to know if they were working at a company at certain times.
-> different points in time.

 In plain words